gemmaro/idris2-tutorial/src/Tutorial/po/ja/Interfaces.md

 ### Exercises part 3

-These exercises are meant to make you confortable with implementing interfaces for your own data types, as you will have to do so regularily when writing Idris code.
+These exercises are meant to make you comfortable with implementing interfaces for your own data types, as you will have to do so regularly when writing Idris code.

 While it is immediately clear why interfaces like `Eq`, `Ord`, or `Num` are useful, the usability of